aperium/Primal-to-Fluidigm/primalscheme/README.md

 Rscript makefastas.R $AMPMIN $AMPMAX $OVERLAP
 ```

 **Optional:** Cluster by tree output using Clustal$\Omega$.
 This is an optional manual process for the moment.
 Only really useful if some of the genes have very high sequence similarity to each other because they are homologs.
+Clustered genes must be similar in length or PrimalScheme will reject the cluster.
+Combine genes in each cluster into a single fasta file with each gene as a separate record.

 ## 2. Install PrimalScheme as a Python3 virtual environment